Enlargement of the Eurasian Economic Union

 The future enlargement of the Eurasian Economic Union is theoretically open to any of the post-Soviet states and potentially any country of Europe or Asia.
 In order to accede, a state must fulfill certain economic and political requirements.
-Enlargement of the Union is also subject to the consent of all existing members and the candidate's adoption of existing EEU laws and implementing previous decisions made by the Eurasian Economic Commission.
+Enlargement of the Eurasian Economic Union is also subject to the consent of all existing members and the candidate's adoption of existing EEU laws and implementing previous decisions made by the Eurasian Economic Commission.
 The present agenda of the enlargement of the Eurasian Economic Union is primarily focused on Tajikistan.
 Meanwhile, Moldova was granted Observer Status in April 2017, followed by Uzbekistan and Cuba in December 2020.
 The process of enlargement is referred to as Eurasian integration or Eurasianism.
 This term is also used to refer to the intensification of economic cooperation between Eurasian Economic Union member states.